South Ossetia War

 During a boom in housing construction, the bundling and improper rating of high-risk mortgages caused the United States bond market to crash in 2007.
 The ensuing financial crisis sent the US economy into the Great Recession, with the stock market crashing a year later.

-Kosovo formally declares independence
+Kosovo independence declaration

 Having spent nearly a decade of quasi-independence under UN administration, and having an EU-sponsored independence plan rejected by both Serbia and Russia, the Republic of Kosovo unilaterally declared independence.
+Serbia immediately denounced the declaration as illegal while the United States and most of its allies quickly recognized Kosovo as a sovereign state.
+However many nations would continue to refuse to recognize Kosovo's independence, including Russia, China, India, Spain, Brazil, Indonesia, and Mexico.

 South Ossetia War